TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 ### Ruby's Built-in Methods

-One of Ruby's great advantages for new programmers is it's large number of built-in methods.
+One of Ruby's great advantages for new programmers is its large number of built-in methods.
 You've been using many of them already, probably without even realizing it.
 Over the course of your learning so far, you have modified strings and other objects in various ways.
 For example, the [`#times`](https://ruby-doc.org/core-2.6.1/Integer.html#method-i-times) and [`#upto`](https://ruby-doc.org/core-2.6.1/Integer.html#method-i-upto) loops that you learned about in the Loops lesson are both methods that are included as part of Ruby's [`Integer`](https://ruby-doc.org/core-2.6.1/Integer.html) class.

 By the way, if you're wondering why we add a `#` in front of method names, they're just [the convention](https://stackoverflow.com/questions/736120/why-are-methods-in-ruby-documentation-preceded-by-a-hash-sign) for writing out Ruby instance methods.
 We can use it to write out the full name of an instance method, e.g., `Integer#upto`, or just the method name, e.g., `#upto`, depending on the context.